Dotneteer/kliveide/packages/klive-emu/design/electron-processes.md

 ## Virtual Machines

-All virtual machines (ZX Spectrum, Cabridge Z88, and future machines) run in the Emulator window's renderer process as a combination of JavaScript and WebAssembly code.
+All virtual machines (ZX Spectrum, Cambridge Z88, and future machines) run in the Emulator window's renderer process as a combination of JavaScript and WebAssembly code.
 - WebAssembly: virtual machine core implementation (CPU, memory, and other hardware emulation)
 - JavaScript: UI integration and machine execution loop management